 - The final third is a mixture of situations where both parties have infertility issues, or where the cause is indeterminate.

 The good news is that there is hope for men who wish to start a family.
-Director of Male Reproductive Medicine Surgery at UPMC, Thomas Jaffe, MD, offers a hopeful perspective for males experiencing difficulties with reproductive issues.
+Thomas Jaffe, MD, offers a hopeful perspective for males experiencing difficulties with reproductive issues.
 “Because of many technologies and treatments, many men who previously had no hope of fathering a child now have treatment options that can be [effective.]”

 One important advancement is a relatively new diagnostic test called the DAZ test.
 The DAZ test detects a genetic mutation in the Y chromosome for sperm production.
 This test is ordered when sperm production is unusually low.
 Another important factor in analyzing sperm is motility or movement.
 Generally, sperm with greater motility are able to more easily fertilize an egg.